Not a "Covid or Corona Cure" Of Any Kind...

 "Immune 10X Is A 'Kitchen Sink' Approach To Phyto-Protection For The Immune System."

 This means that all... of the ingredients together are designed to be much more effective at producing a stronger immune defense.
-This is because of the way that each of the ingredients interacts with all of the other ingredients.
+This is because of the way that each of the ingredients is designed to interact with all of the other ingredients.
 Thus, this unique 10X Immune formula is designed to produce a superior "defense" for the critical "high-stress" times we live in.
 After all...

 Folks...
 The Times We Live In "Ain't Normal"

-At no other time have we breathed as much poisoned air, drank as much contaminated water, and created so much toxic soil in the name of producing quantity over quality crops...
+At no other time have we breathed as much poisoned air, drank as much contaminated water, and created so much toxic, graphenated soil in the name of producing quantity over quality crops...